-This will simulate reaching back into the ITSM application to set the responder, you again, as the assignee.
-In a real world environment, this is considered a "closed loop" integration because the event is generated in the ITSM application, fired to xMatters, people are notified, they respond and that information is delivered back to the application.
+This response simulates reaching back into the ITSM application to set the responder, you again, as the assignee.
+In a real-world environment, this is considered a "closed-loop" integration because the event is generated in the ITSM application, fired to xMatters, people are notified, they respond and that information is delivered back to the application.
 This helps keep your teams informed and confident that someone has owned the incident.

-Does a voice to voice collaboration fit the style of your team?
+Does a voice-to-voice collaboration fit the style of your team?
 Or do upper management types like to drop in to get updates and don't bother to read email?
 This is a good one for you then.
-This will actually generate an xMatters hosted conference bridge and invite the responder, guess who? you!, to the bridge with a follow up phone call.
-For this particular playbook we aren't inviting anyone else so you will just hear music.
+This actually generates an xMatters hosted conference bridge and invites the responder - guess who? you! - to the bridge with a phone call.
+For this particular playbook, we aren't inviting anyone else so you'll just hear music.

 The form that launches this bridge is enabled for the Web and Mobile UI, so if you'd like to try it out with your teammates, check out the section below.

-Would your upper management types or other interested parties rather just get passive updates, this is the go-to response option.
-When selecting this from a mobile device or email, make sure to enter some comments as entering the comments is what kicks off the event with the updates you enter.
+This is the go-to response option if your upper management types or other interested parties would rather just get passive updates.
+When selecting this from a mobile device or email, make sure to enter some comments since it's the comments that kick off the Inform Stakeholders notification.

 Here is another look on mobile:

-Similar to the Assign to Me response option, in a real-life scenario, this will reach into the ITSM application and resolve the issue.
+Similar to the Assign to Me response option, in a real-life scenario, this reaches into the ITSM application and resolves the issue.
 For this playbook, the response is just noted.

-The Escalate response option is used to tell xMatters that you aren't available to deal with this, but instead of waiting for you to reach out to someone, this will immediately escalate to the next on-call person.
+Are you busy responding to another issue?
+Or down with the flu, holed up under a blanket, and didn't set a replacement?
+The Escalate response option lets you tell xMatters that you aren't available to deal with the issue, so xMatters can immediately push the alert to the next on-call person.
 In this playbook scenario, since we only targeted one person, the response is simply noted and no further action is taken.

-In the Messaging tab, under the "MIM Playbook" section, there are two other message panels.
-Details on these are provided below.
+In the Messaging tab, under the "MIM Playbook" section, there are two other message panels you can try out.

-This message panel is great for simulating a major incident from your favorite ITSM application.
-The data is pre-populated, but you are free to edit to your heart's content.
+This message panel simulates a major incident from your favorite ITSM application.
+It basically functions the same as the "Create Major Incident" response, without being triggered by an alert from your monitoring application.
+The data is pre-populated, but feel free to edit to your heart's content.
 Enter some recipients and hit Send Message!